 Regarding foundations, the merging of two or more foundations is also possible.

 1. General Activities

-German foundations and associations may be formed as legal persons or as entities without legal personality.
+As stated above, German NPOs may be formed as legal persons or as entities without legal personality.
 As legal persons, they are permitted to engage in all legal activities of corporate bodies except as provided otherwise by the laws discussed in this Note.

 2. Public Benefit Activities